otomato-gh/birdwatch-otomator/README.md

 Can be configured to send Slack notifications.

-Install with helm by running: `helm install ./helm --name birdwatch --set slackToken=<your-slack-token> --set prometheusUrl=<your-slack-token>`
+Install with helm by running: `helm install ./helm --name birdwatch --set slackToken=<your-slack-token> --set prometheusUrl=<your-prometheus-url>`

+If prometheusUrl isn't provided - tries to queriy Istio-provided Prometheus